Attract More Wildlife Through Timber Management

 Mr. Anderson decided to manage the oak-pine stand for pine timber production.
 However, on 1 acre near the pine plantation, he decided to keep some large oak and hickory trees as another wildlife food source.

-The remaining oak-pine stand needed an improvement cut to remove the hardwoods and inferior pines.
+The remaining oak-pine stand needed an improvement cut to remove inferior hardwoods and pines.
 After the harvest, he will use prescribed burning, except in the wildlife food area previously marked.

-As a result of this management plan, Mr. Anderson will receive extra income from his forestland and can expect greater profits from future harvests.
+As a result of his management strategy, Mr. Anderson will receive extra income from his forestland and can expect greater profits from future harvests.
 The forest he has created will increase in value each year, while simultaneously providing high-quality habitat for multiple species of wildlife.

 Forest management improves the forest environment for people, animals, and trees.
 Your forestland is valuable for the wildlife, timber, and other products and benefits produced there.
-Forest management can add to your pleasure and satisfaction of forest ownership and increase revenues, too.
+Forest management can add to your pleasure and satisfaction of forest ownership while increasing revenues.

 Mississippi Forestry Commission